LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 ``reexport/2`` and ``use_module/2`` directives.
 You should then be able to compile the modified Prolog module as an object.

-Although Logtalk supports term and goal expansion mechanisms, the semantics are different from similar mechanisms found in some Prolog compilers.
+Although Logtalk supports
+:ref:`term and goal expansion mechanisms <expansion_expansion>`, the semantics are different from similar mechanisms found in some Prolog compilers.
 In particular, Logtalk does not support defining term and goal expansions clauses in a source file for expanding the source file